 The impact of the COVID-19 pandemic on the global economy and on our business continues to be a fluid situation.
 We responded quickly across our organization to guard the health and safety of our team and participants in our clinical trials, support our partners and vendors and mitigate risk.
 After careful review of our operations, while the ongoing and developing circumstances related to the COVID-19 pandemic remain uncertain, we believe that we are well positioned to address challenges related to the COVID-19 pandemic and to continue to advance our clinical programs.
 Thus far, our employees have rapidly adapted to working remotely and we are monitoring the COVID-19 pandemic on a daily basis to ensure we have all necessary plans in place for mitigating disruptions in our operations, including our clinical programs.
 Like other companies, our clinical trials have experienced some degree of disruption due to access limitations to institutions currently impacted, and we may need to make further adjustments to clinical trials in the future to comply with evolving FDA guidance or otherwise.
+The extent to which the COVID-19 pandemic will impact our efforts to commercialize OLINVYK is uncertain and will depend upon future developments.

-We continue to proactively assess, monitor and respond to domestic and international developments related to the COVID-19 pandemic, and we will implement risk-mitigation plans as needed to minimize the impact on our clinical trials and business operations.
+We continue to proactively assess, monitor and respond to domestic and international developments related to the COVID-19 pandemic, and we will implement risk-mitigation plans as needed to minimize the impact on our clinical trials and business operations, including our commercialization efforts of OLINVYK.
 In addition, we have taken steps to protect the health and welfare of our employees by temporarily closing our offices and suspending business-related travel.